 Symptoms and Complications

 When HCV first infects the body, it is referred to as the acute phase.
 In the acute phase, some people experience symptoms such as tiredness and jaundice (yellowing of the skin and eyes).
-Other symptoms such as headache, fever, and abdominal pain may also occur.
+Other symptoms such as headache, fever, muscle aches, and abdominal pain may also occur.
+Symptoms appear within 2 to 12 weeks of infection, and last anywhere from 2 weeks to 3 months.
 However, many people experience no symptoms during this acute phase of infection.

-About 80% of people infected with hepatitis C will develop a chronic infection.
+While some people are able to clear the virus from their body after the acute phase, about 80% of people infected with hepatitis C will develop a chronic infection.
 Since it progresses slowly, symptoms of chronic hepatitis can take up to 20 or 30 years to appear.
-Symptoms of chronic hepatitis C can include fatigue, jaundice, abdominal pain, and joint pain.
+Symptoms of chronic hepatitis C can include fatigue, jaundice, abdominal pain, bruising or bleeding more easily, poor appetite, itching, and joint pain.

-Long-term complications of HCV infection include liver cirrhosis (liver scarring) and liver cancer.
+Long-term complications of HCV infection include liver cirrhosis (permanent liver scarring, which makes it difficult for your liver to function), liver failure, and liver cancer.
 Although it may take many years to develop, 10% to 20% of people who have hepatitis C will develop liver cirrhosis, and of these people, 1% to 5% will develop liver cancer.

 Making the Diagnosis